-To combat this, pay yourself first best site to buy accutane online on autopay.
+To combat this, pay yourself first click here on autopay.
 Set up an automatic transfer from your checking account to your savings as soon as your paycheck hits your account (and don’t forget to take advantage of any employer retirement plan contributions that you can make automatically as well!).

 Since having this set-up, I haven’t missed a month of hitting my savings goal.